ciaranoc123/DAM-BM_Trading/README.md

 The 'Quantile_Forecasting_DAM&BM.ipynb' notebook serves as the main file for running different forecasting models.
 It imports and utilizes the functions defined in the Python scripts mentioned above.

 ### Quantile Trading Strategies
+This repository contains Python scripts and a Jupyter notebook implementing various quantile trading strategies for both the Day-Ahead Market (DAM) and Balancing Market (BM).

-- Single_Trade.py: Python script containing functions related to Single trade strategy for the DAM and BM.]
+- Single_Trade.py: Python script with functions related to the Single Trade strategy for both the DAM and BM.
-- Multi_Trade.py: Python script containing functions related to Single trade strategy for the DAM and BM.
+- Multi_Trade.py: Python script with functions related to the Multi-Trade strategy for both the DAM and BM.
-- High_Frequency.py: Python script containing functions related to High Frequency Trading strategy for the DAM and BM.
+- High_Frequency.py: Python script with functions related to the High-Frequency Trading strategy for both the DAM and BM.
-- Trading_Strategies.ipynb: This is the main notebook file containing code for the single trade, multi trade and high frequency trading strategies in both the DAM and BM.
+- Trading_Strategies.ipynb: This Jupyter notebook serves as the main file, containing code for implementing and analyzing the Single Trade, Multi-Trade, and High-Frequency Trading strategies in both the DAM and BM markets.

+These scripts and the notebook provide tools for implementing and experimenting with different trading strategies, allowing for analysis and comparison of their performance in both market contexts.